 The people of Golden Ears United Church believe that everyone is welcome at Christ’s table.
 It doesn’t matter how young or old someone is, where they’ve come from, where they’re going; how rich they are, how poor they are; whether they’re a regular at Golden Ears United or here for their first time; male or female, gay or straight, how much they wonder or how much they know; or even whether they profess a faith in Jesus Christ or not – Christ welcomes everyone to his banquet… and so do we.

-It is our custom to use ordinary bread and grape juice (non-alcoholic).
-Rice wafers are also present for people with gluten allergies.
+It is our custom to use gluten-free bread and grape juice (non-alcoholic).
 People who wish to take part in communion are invited toward the front of the church, where they are served bread and juice (in individual cups).
 They are welcome to take a moment to take communion and then return to where they were sitting.
 For individuals who are unable to come to the front of the church, servers move into the congregation.